 I binged 13 Reasons Why this weekend, and I haven’t been able to get my mind off this show.
 The series, based on Jay Asher’s best-selling novel, is the best teen drama in over a decade.
 In addition to the devastating and important story about a young girl’s downward spiral that leads her to take her own life, the performances by stars Dylan Minnette (Clay Jensen) and Katherine Langford (Hannah Baker) are the main reasons why this show has stayed with me.
 Their riveting portrayals of these very different characters are raw, real, and show a maturity far beyond their years.

 Dylan, 20, whose past credits include a stint on Scandal and a starring role in Don’t Breathe, had the toughest challenge in bringing Clay to life.
 The character exudes teen angst that could have elicited eye-rolling in the hands of a less talented actor.
 He’s our guide in the present day as he listens to Hannah’s tapes and tries to figure out why she killed herself.
 His portrayal of Clay — the “hero” of the series — is calculated and smart.
-As the episodes go on, his performance builds in force as he’s pushed to confront his grief about Hannah in what is a very real interpretation of loss.
+As the episodes go on, his performance builds in force as he’s pushed to confront his grief about Hannah in what is a very real interpretation of grief.

 The wall Clay has put up to shield himself from the loss of Hannah, whom he had romantic feelings for, and the overall sh*ttiness of high school begins to crumble in episode 7 when he finally snaps in the school hallway.
 The sheer intensity of Dylan’s performance is enough to give anyone goosebumps.
 He’s able to walk Clay to the edge of losing it without coming completely unhinged.